Security Realm: User Lockout

 Any subsequent attempts to access the account (even if the username/password combination is correct) raise a Security exception; the account remains locked until it is explicitly unlocked by the system administrator or another login attempt is made after the lockout duration period ends.
 Invalid login attempts must be made within a span defined by the Lockout Reset Duration attribute.

-The number of minutes that a user's account is locked out.
+The amount of time that a user's account is locked out.

 Lockout Reset Duration

-The number of minutes within which consecutive invalid login attempts cause a user's account to be locked out.
+The amount of time within which consecutive invalid login attempts cause a user's account to be locked out.

 Lockout Cache Size

-The maximum number of invalid login records that the server can place in a cache.
+The number of invalid login records (between 0 and 99999) that the server places in a cache.

 Lockout GC Threshold